phact-cmf/Router/docs/en.md

 Any of the handlers presented below must return an object ```\Psr\Http\Message\ResponseInterface```.

-### String contaning a class name and a method name separated by "::"
+### String containing a class name and a method name separated by "::"

 Example: